 4. Discussion: There is an entire Discussion section on Kaggle apart from the option of commenting in Notebooks.
 This Discussion section includes the Kaggle Forum, QnA where you can ask advice from other Data Scientists, Getting Started which is the first stop for beginners, Product Feedback and Learn which is QA related to Kaggle Courses.
 Check out this section to ask questions and learn more about Kaggle!

 5. Competitions: After you have spent some time with the Kaggle Datasets and Notebooks, it is time to move on to the Competitions.
 Kaggle Competitions are a great way to test your knowledge and see where you stand in the Data Science world!
 If you are a beginner, you should start by practicing the old competition problems like Titanic: Machine Learning from Disaster.
-After that, you can move on to the active competitions and maybe even win huge cash prices!!!
+After that, you can move on to the active competitions and maybe even win huge cash prizes!!!

 6. Blog: Kaggle has an Official Blog that contains interesting articles ranging from “The future of AI in Africa” to “Teaching an AI to dance”!
 The Kaggle blog also has various tutorials on topics like Neural Networks, High Dimensional Data Structures, etc. You can also check out some Kaggle news here like interviews with Grandmasters, Kaggle updates, etc.